Don Larsen: Personal life and death

 Larsen married his first wife, Vivian, in 1955, out of a sense of duty after she became pregnant with his child.
-The day of his perfect game, they were estranged, and she was in court, obtaining a show-cause order demanding that MLB Commissioner Ford Frick withhold her husband's World Series share and apply it to $420 owed her in support payments.
+The day of his perfect game, they were estranged, and she was in court, obtaining a show-cause order demanding that MLB Commissioner Ford Frick withhold her husband's World Series share and apply it to $420 that she owed in support payments.
 They were divorced in 1957.
 Larsen and his second wife, Corrine, were married for over 60 years.
 They lived in Hayden Lake, Idaho.
 It was reported in 2012 that he put up for auction the uniform he had worn to pitch his perfect game to pay for expenses of his grandchildren's college education.

 Larsen died on January 1, 2020, from esophageal cancer at the age of 90 in Hayden Lake, Idaho.

 Personality

 Larsen was known for his personality and his enjoyment of the nightlife, especially in New York City.
-During his time in minor league baseball, Larsen first developed a reputation as a "fun-loving guy" who liked to go out to bars and have a drink, according to teammate Bob Turley.
+During his time in minor-league baseball, Larsen first developed a reputation as a "fun-loving guy" who liked to go out to bars and have a drink, according to teammate Bob Turley.
 When he broke into the Majors with the St. Louis Browns, Larsen started violating a time-limit curfew that was set by managers Marty Marion and then Jimmy Dykes.
 He was nicknamed "Gooneybird" for his antics.